pbrucla/linux-scavenger-hunt/.clue-templates/clue07.md

 Sometimes you need a new program.
-To install software on some versions of Linux (Ubuntu and Debian), including the one we use for this class, you use the command `apt-get`.
-On other versions (Fedora, CentOS) you use the command `yum`.
-Let's install a text editing program called `vim`.
+To install software on some versions of Linux (Ubuntu and Debian), including the one we use for this class, you use the command `apt`.
+Let's install a rainbow text generating program called `lolcat`.

-    apt-get install vim
+    apt install lolcat

 You should get an error message asking if you are root.
 This means you don't have the ability to install software.
 Instead, try

-    sudo apt-get install vim
+    sudo apt install lolcat

-Now we have the ability to edit files.
-Try
+Now we have the ability to make rainbow text!
+Type `lolcat`, then start typing any text and hit enter, and voila!
+Rainbox text!

-    vim README.md

-from the `linux-scavenger-hunt` directory.
-Some of the commands for `vim` are a little strange.
-For now, just type `:q!` to quit.
+To exit, hold the control key and then hit the `c` key.

 #### Finding Clue 8 ####